EBIO5460Spring2025/class-materials/08_2_CU_supercomputer.md

 cd /projects/jbsmith
 ```

-You can the set up directories here for specific projects.
+You can then set up directories here for specific projects.
 For example, let's make a directory for this class, and navigate to it:

 ```
 mkdir ml4e